top of page

 Follow the arrows to see how The Kid's Trial works.

-Watch the videos at the bottom of this page.
+Next, they watched the videos at the bottom of this page.

 Video 1: What are randomised controlled trials?